<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 By Tilghman Builders Team - July 24, 2017

-For the third year in a row, Generation Y (age 18 to 35) comprised the largest group of homebuyers, making up 35 percent of all buyers, according to a March report by the National Association of Realtors.
+For the third year in a row, Generation Y (age 18 to 35) comprised the largest group of homebuyers, making up 35% of all buyers, according to a March report by the National Association of Realtors.

 Partly for this reason, homebuilders are increasingly including the attributes that the millennial generation covets when designing new homes, according to a joint survey by the National Association of Home Builders and Better Homes and Gardens.